-I can still remember the moment I finished reading my first book sitting in a busy kitchen on the west coast of Ireland, legs swinging, dinner being cooked around me, as the Red Hen bested the Sly Fox and I bested the written word.
+I can still remember the moment I finished reading my first book, sitting in a busy kitchen on the west coast of Ireland, legs swinging, dinner being cooked around me, as the Red Hen bested the Sly Fox and I bested the written word.
 That’s how it felt, even as a 4-year old - I could do this on my own.
-The world opened to me.
+A world opened to me in that moment.

-Years later, I became a teacher and lived that same moment again and again, as the door into the world of books unlocked for so many children; watched them set off on their journey to far flung places and magical worlds, become heroes that solved mysteries and slayed monsters, dream of independence and agency.
+Years later, I became a teacher and relived that same moment again and again, as the door into the world of books unlocked for so many children.
+I watched them set off on their journey to far flung places and magical worlds, become heroes that solved mysteries and slayed monsters, dream of independence and agency.
 I watched them disappear into a world of imagination and possibility.

 But not all.
 There were always a few who stumbled, who needed an adult reading along, who slowly developed tricks to avoid books.
 Their friends swapped books filled with magic and superheroes and we all pretended that it didn't matter that they were still struggling through "baby books".
 But it did matter.

 I studied further.
-Specialising in dyslexia, in reading difficulties, I started working with individual children, creating materials for just where they were.
-And they learned and developed successful there, just where they were, in that safe space.
+Specialising in dyslexia and in reading difficulties, I started working with individual children, creating materials for just where they were.
+And they learned and developed successfully there, just where they were, in that safe space.